-The Global Space Law Center has selected the inaugural Members of the Center’s Research Council.
+The Global Space Law Center has selected the 2018-2019 members of the Center’s Research Council.
 The Research Council was created to conduct research and issue work product to influence current legislative and regulatory efforts on both domestic and international levels.
 The Council is staffed by student Members whose work is overseen by Prof. Mark J. Sundahl.
 The Members are trained in the fundamentals of Space Law and are selected for their academic excellence.

-Student Members of the GSLC Research Council
+2018 - 2019 Student Members of the GSLC Research Council

-Elizabeth Childers, J.D.
-Candidate 2018
+Elizabeth Childers, '18

 Elizabeth Childers earned a degree in Journalism and English at Ohio Wesleyan University where she graduated cum laude.
 Her passion for civil rights and international affairs led her to Cleveland-Marshall College of Law, where she developed an interest in Space Law.
-Elizabeth is also an extern at the Ohio Civil Rights Commission.
+Elizabeth also an externed at the Ohio Civil Rights Commission.

 Connor J. Davin, J.D.
-Candidate 2018
+'18

 Connor J. Davin earned his undergraduate degree in 2015 at John Carroll University before coming to Cleveland State University to study law.
-Connor is the lead Council member on the Council’s project to provide recommendations to the Hague Space Resource Governance Working Group regarding mining on celestial bodies.
+Connor was the lead Council member on the Council’s project to provide recommendations to the Hague Space Resource Governance Working Group regarding mining on celestial bodies.